jundalisay/sp/content/en/material/fallacies/einstein.md

 --- | --- | ---
 1 | Misdirection of Physics and Science | The Simultaneity of Time fools people into wasting time creating instant-fail theories like String Theory, Supersymmetry, Loop Quantum Gravity, etc.
-2 | Lack of Discovery of the Aether and Spacetime | This is a consequence of Simultaneity 3 | Lack of Anti Gravity Technology | This is a consequence of lack of spacetime 4 | Lack of Nuclear Fusion | This is a consequence of lack of spacetime 5 | Lack of Teleportation Technology | This is a consequence of the lack of spacetime 6 | Lack of Cheap Antimatter | This is a consequence of lack of the aether 7 | Lack of Optical Computing  | This is a consequence of the lack of the aether 8 | Nukes | Use Physics to destroy your enemies before they destroy you (because you are peddling a scam)
+2 | Lack of Discovery of the Aether and Spacetime | This is a consequence of Simultaneity 3 | Lack of Anti Gravity Technology | This is a consequence of lack of aetherspace (Gravity A waves to Bob Lazar) 4 | Lack of Nuclear Fusion | This is a consequence of lack of aetherspace 5 | Lack of Teleportation Technology | This is a consequence of the lack of aetherspace 6 | Lack of Cheap Antimatter | This is a consequence of lack of the aether 7 | Lack of Optical Computing  | This is a consequence of the lack of the aether 8 | Nukes | Use Physics to destroy your enemies before they destroy you (because you are peddling a scam)